ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/redwood-complete-series/index.md

 ## [Part 6 - GraphQL](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-part-6-a25)

-**Connect our contact form to the database to persistent data entered into the form.**
+**Connect our contact form to the database to persist data entered into the form.**

 After creating our contact form we need to create a new contact schema and migrate our database.
 We'll use another Redwood generator to create our schema definition language and our GraphQL resolvers for our services.